Bart the Bear: Early life

 Bart was born on January 19, 1977, at the Baltimore Zoo.
 After reaching adulthood, he made his film debut in the film Windwalker (1981).
-He grew to 9' 7.5" (2.90 m) tall and weighed 1,500 pounds (680 kg) throughout his life as an adult.
+He grew to 9′ 7.5″ (2.90 m) tall and weighed 1,500 pounds (680 kg) throughout his life as an adult.

 Career

-Robert Redford, Morgan Freeman, John Candy, Dan Aykroyd, Daryl Hannah, Annette Bening, Ethan Hawke, Steven Seagal, Tchéky Karyo, Brad Pitt, Alec Baldwin, Trevor Howard, and Anthony Hopkins all appeared in films opposite Bart, and all were reportedly impressed with how well he was trained.
-Film directors Jean-Jacques Annaud and Lee Tamahori, who directed Bart in The Bear and The Edge, respectively, called Bart "The John Wayne of Bears".

 Anthony Hopkins worked with Bart in two movies: Legends of the Fall and The Edge.
 According to Lynne (Doug's wife), "Tony Hopkins was absolutely brilliant with Bart...
 He acknowledged and respected him like a fellow actor.
 He would spend hours just looking at Bart and admiring him.
 He did so many of his own scenes with Bart".
 Film critic Kenneth Turan called Bart's performance in The Edge "the capstone of an illustrious career" and "a milestone in ursine acting".

 Bart's greatest recognition came when he starred in the title role of Jean-Jacques Annaud's 1988 French film, The Bear, playing an adult grizzly who befriends an orphaned cub and defeats hunters.
 Annaud auditioned fifty bear actors from all over the world before selecting Bart.
 In order to perform the role, Bart, trained by Seus, successfully learned several new routines and behaviors, including going against his natural abhorrence of a strange bear to accept the unrelated cub co-starring with him.
 Annaud remained impressed with Bart's performance even after being injured by Bart when the director, against trainers' orders, entered Bart's enclosure to pose for publicity photos.
-The Bear was a hit in both Europe and the United States, grossing over $31 million in the United States and over $100 million worldwide, and reportedly resulting in an Oscar nomination for Bart, which was unable to go forward because animal actors are precluded from receiving Academy Awards.
+The Bear was a hit in both Europe and the United States, grossing over $31 million in the United States and over $100 million worldwide, and reportedly resulting in a campaign for an Oscar nomination despite animal actors being precluded from receiving Academy Awards.

 In 1998, Bart made an appearance at the 70th Academy Awards as part of a salute to animal actors.
 He presented an envelope to Mike Myers onstage.